aleksandr-vin/texcret/README.md

 ## CLI

 There is a handy cli tool, that can do many ways of encryption-decryption.

+Installing is simple with uv:

+    uvx --from git+https://github.com/aleksandr-vin/texcret.git@stable texcret

 It will need secrets to operate, so let's start with this.

 ### Load secrets